greg7mdp/sparsepp/README.md

 No compilation is needed, as this is a header-only library.
 The installation consist in copying the sparsepp directory wherever it will be convenient to include in your project(s).

-## Warning - iterator invalidation on erase/insert
+## Warning - iterator and reference invalidation on erase/insert

 1. erasing elements is likely to invalidate iterators (for example when calling `erase()`)

 2. inserting new elements is likely to invalidate iterators (iterator invalidation can also happen with std::unordered_map if rehashing occurs due to the insertion)

+3. references to values stored in a sparse_hash_map or set are likely to be invalidated on insert()/erase().
+This is not the case for std::unordered_map or set.

 ## Usage